 The Maitland area has been, for tens of thousands of years, the home of the Wonnarua People.
-As the first people of this country - and the longest continuous culture on earth - Aboriginal People managed and nurtured the land and waters of this place for thousands of generations.
+As the first people of this country - and the longest continuous culture on earth - Aboriginal People are the original Keepers and Custodians of this place utilising complexed systems of farming and land management strategies such as fire to sustain the lands and waters of this place for thousands of generations.

-Before European settlement, the floodplain of the Coquun, Yimmang and Dooribang (the Hunter, Patterson and Williams Rivers) were covered in lush rainforest.
-Aboriginal people called the district Bu-Un, or place of the heron waterfowl, and made use of the abundant resources provided by the river and the rainforest for food, medicine, tools and shelter.
+Before Europeans arrived, the floodplain of the Mayan, Yimmang and Dooribang (the Hunter, Paterson and Williams Rivers) were covered in lush rainforest.
+Aboriginal people called the district Mindaribba and the place of modern day Maitland Bu-Un, or place of the heron waterfowl, and made use of the abundant resources provided by the river and the rainforest for food, medicine, tools and shelter.